Leesaal/WeatherApp/README.md

 ## Limitations

 Currently I have used a work around in order to clear all data from the page by pushing for the page to reload and automatically delete the data.
 This would need to be fixed in a future development.
-Previous search history cannot yet be clicked to rerun the API functions.

 ## Future improvements